way2satyam/poc-java/README.md

-# poc-java
+# POC-java
-Spring Boot application with proof of concepts on modules like rest, database connectivity, transactions, caching, logging, security, actuator, scheduling and messaging
+Spring Boot application with proof of concepts on modules like rest, database connectivity, transaction managment,unit testing, caching, logging, security, actuator, scheduling and messaging.